 Free Download Windows 11 21H2 Build 22000.651 April 2022 Updated ISO.
 Windows 11 is the most popular desktop operating system today, running more than a billion active computers.
 Microsoft has worked hard to get out of the catastrophic versions of Windows 10 and has added updated features for pedestrians, adding modern the new start menu, taskbar, and search, new animations, a new way to multitask with windows, improved touch controls, dark mode, rounded corners, refreshed action center, new icons, new ways to manage virtual desktops, widgets, and more.
 The June 17 update for Windows 11 includes a new start menu, a more functional all apps, and other valuable settings.

-Finally, the leaked Windows 11 dev build beta version on June 17, 2021.
+Finally, the updated Windows 11 21H2 build version was on December 17, 2021.
 So you can download and install the latest version of the windows 11 iso file.
 Only windows 11 64-bit iso file is available for PCs and laptops.

 WINDOWS 11 HIGHLIGHTS FEATURES

 The New Start Menu, Taskbar, and Search:

 The first thing that stood out to us in Windows 11 is the new Start Menu.
 Though controversial, this is one of the most exciting changes for us.
 The design ushers in a new era of Windows for Microsoft, and ushers Windows 10 into the past.

 Instead of being off to the left as it has since Windows 95 (except in Windows 8), Microsoft is now pushing the Start Menu to the center, though you can still move it to the left if you want.
 And, hey, it floats!